 We provide a range of training and/or presentations to professionals working in Perth & Kinross.

-Our training sessions have been developed by skilled trainers with many years of experience delivering training as well as first hand practical experience of working with women and young people who have experienced disadvantage, violence and marginalisation.
-We have have also been commissioned by Perth and Kinross Council to develop Trauma Informed Training for their front line workers.
+- Our training sessions have been developed by skilled trainers with many years of experience delivering training as well as first hand practical experience of working with women and young people who have experienced disadvantage, violence and marginalisation.

-We provide training tailored to your needs from 2 hours to 2 days, from face to face or online.
-During this time of social distancing all of our training is being delivered through online applications such as Zoom.
+- We provide training tailored to your needs from 2 hours to 2 days, from face to face or online.

 Training topics include: